 Transient Luminous Events (TLEs) are electrical discharges that occur in the upper atmosphere.
-Their blue and red colors arise from electron impact excitation of nitrogen and oxygen, with blue emission below 50 km and red above 50 km.
+Their blue and red colors arise from electron impact excitation of molecular nitrogen with blue emission below 50 km and red above 50 km.

 As previously mentioned in the Cloud Flash section, Blue Jets and Gigantic Jets are extension of cloud flashes in which one end of the bidirectional leader network propagates upward beyond the thunderstorm.
 Sprite Halos and Sprites initiate and develop spatially separate from the thunderstorm in response to the electric field change caused by a ground flash in the underlying storm.
 The triggering ground flashes are dominantly positive and tend to span large horizontal distances.
-This results in a large movement of electrons upward and outward horizontally which causes a large electric field change.
-This field change is translated to the upper atmosphere initiating spatially separate ionization.
+This results in a large movement of negative charge in the form of the +CG return stroke and subsequent negative leader growth upward and outward horizontally which causes a large electric field change.
+This field change is translated to the upper atmosphere initiating spatially separate streamer formation (and emission) in the form of a Sprite.
+Due to the rarified air of the upper atmosphere, the bidirectional breakdown of a Sprite is from streamer activity and not thermalized leaders.
+The figure below shows the physical mechanism for Jets and Sprites and the red and blue coloring represents the polarity of the breakdown that occurs (red for positive and blue for negative) and not the color of the emissions resulting from the TLE.

 A Sprite is the bidirectional breakdown of the rarified air at approximately 60 km.
 Sprites are typically triggered by an underlying horizontally extensive +CG flash that transfers a large amount of charge to ground.
 Since negative charge is raised during a +CG flash, the positive end of a Sprites bidirectional development travels downward to altitudes near 20 km, whereas the negative breakdown travels upward to 90-100 km.